dagrubi/SelfDriving_T1P2/writeup_template.md

 ![yield][image10]
 ![traffic_light][image11]

-All images might easy to classify, since the traffic sign are central and the brightness and colorness is good
+The traffic light might difficult to classifiy, since it is skewed and there is another sing visable All other images might easy to classify, since the traffic sign are central and the brightness and colorness is good.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).